kisstamasj/notes/k8s-basic.md

 - Create Replica Set

 ## Rollout and versioning
-When creating a new deployment it triggers a rollout, a rollout creates a new deployment revision (Revision 1) When updating a deployment it will get a new deployment revision (Revision 2).
-It helps us keep tracking the changes, and it enables us to rollback to the previous version of deployment if neccessery.
+When we are creating a new deployment it triggers a rollout, the rollout creates a new deployment revision (Revision 1) When we are updating a deployment it will get a new deployment revision (Revision 2).
+It helps us keep tracking the changes, and it enables us to rollback to the previous version of the deployment if neccessery.

-- ```kubectl rollout status deployment/myapp-deployment``` get the deployment rollout statuses
+- ```kubectl rollout status deployment/myapp-deployment``` gets the deployment rollout statuses
-- ```kubectl rollout history deployment/myapp-deployment``` get the deployment history and revisions
+- ```kubectl rollout history deployment/myapp-deployment``` gets the deployment history and revisions

 ## Deployment Strategy
-- Recreate: shut down the full application and recreate.
+- Recreate: shuts down the full application and recreates.
 The events will be cleard. !DANGEROUS!
-- Rolling update: Not destroy the full application, update one by one of the services (This is the default strategy)
+- Rolling update: it doen't destroy the full application but updates the services, one by one (This is the default strategy)

 ## Deployment upgrade
-1. Create a new ReplicaSet
+1. Creates a new ReplicaSet
-2. Rolling update the pods inside the ReplicaSet (shut down in the old ReplicaSet and create in the new ReplicaSet one by one)
+2. Rolls an update to the pods inside the ReplicaSet (it shuts down the old ReplicaSet and creates a new one)

 ## Deployment upgrade rollback
 ```kubectl rollout undo deployment/myapp-deployment```